p0nch0d3v/blog/blog/2022-09-08-daily-coding-problem.md

 ---
 title: Coding Problem 2022-09-08
 slug: coding-problem-2022-09-08
-tags: [coding-problem]
+tags: [coding-problem, easy]
 authors: [p0nch0d3v]
 ---
 ### Problem:
->
-Given a list of numbers and a number k, return whether any two numbers from the list add up to k.
+*Given a list of numbers and a number k, return whether any two numbers from the list add up to k.*

-For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.
+*For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.*

-Bonus: Can you do this in one pass?
+*Bonus: Can you do this in one pass?*

 ### Proposed solution (Python):
 ```python